biomejs/website/src/content/blog/biome-v1-9.md

 As we celebrate Biome's first year, we're pleased to announce the release of Biome 1.9, which brings many new features and bug fixes.

-Once you have upgraded to Biome v1.9.0, migrate your Biome configuration to the new version by running the `migarte` command:
+Once you have upgraded to Biome v1.9.0, migrate your Biome configuration to the new version by running the `migrate` command:

 ```shell
 biome migrate --write